itay-bardugo/python-cron-migration/README.md

 In oredr to make it happen, just use the `-h`(short of "head") flag when running `cronmig-revision make [message]` command.

 Actually it looks like this:

-`cronmig-revision make -h "my new revision head file"` it creates a new revision file, but with no reference to the any previous revision file.
+`cronmig-revision make -h "my new revision head file"`

+it creates a new revision file, but with no reference to any previous revision file.

 ## Testing